rjoshima/eth-truffle-vue/readme.md

 # Getting started

-1. Open a terminal and start development eth RPC with "npm run eth".
+1. Terminal -> ´´´npm run eth´´´.
+(Opens a Truffle console)
-2. This will open av truffle console.
-Deploy the smart contract with the command "migrate".
+2. In truffle console write -> ´´´migrate´´´.
+(Deploys contract to local Eth RPC).
-2. Open another terminal and start frontend development enviroment with "npm run frontend"
+2. Open NEW terminal window.
+Write -> ´´´npm run frontend´´´ (Development frontend in Browser).

 Webpack will start you browser on URL http://localhost:8080/#/ and you should see the web application.